singpurdue/test-academicpages/_pages/about.md

 ---
 # About This Site

-This is a test page to see the sidebar and top nav working.
+This is where I'd put some details about me or this test site.